dsoto/ENSP_330/syllabus/330-syllabus.md

 ## Office Hours
-- Monday and Tuesday 12:00 - 13:00.
-Sign up information will be posted
-  on Moodle.
-My office hours are held Tuesday and Wednesday in my office in Rachel Carson Hall 12 from 2pm until 3pm.
 Signup is online and can be accessed through my website at [danielrsoto.com](http://danielrsoto.com)